-Paying for Hearing Aids With Health Insurance
+Paying for Hearing Aids with Health Insurance

-The average price of hearing aids is around $2,500 per device.
-While you can find options for under $1,000, the expense may still burn a hole in your pocket.
-While insurance coverage is still limited for hearing aids, a recent HearingTracker reader survey revealed that one in four Americans have access to some degree of financial savings through their medical insurer—and that number is higher if you include other forms of financial assistance like workers’ comp and charities.
+While insurance coverage is still limited for hearing aids, a recent HearingTracker reader survey revealed that 1 in 4 Americans have access to some degree of financial savings through their medical insurer—and that number is higher if you include other forms of financial assistance like workers’ comp and charities.
+Without question, in the past 5-7 years, there has been a significant trend for Medicare Advantage programs to offer at least some coverage for hearing aids—aligning with greater recognition of the importance of hearing health within general healthcare.

 In this article, we’ll help you figure out whether your insurance might cover hearing aids, and—using the data collected in our reader survey—how much money you stand to save.
 We’ll also provide a list of discounts and support programs that might help if your insurance company or specific policy does not provide a benefit for hearing aids.